Grant Park 165: Background

 On March 7, 2023, NASCAR announced that the race would not have a title sponsor and would instead be named after Grant Park, which the street course will pass by.
-Similarly, the Xfinity Series Chicago street race was named The Loop 121 after the Chicago Loop, the area of the city in which the street course is located.
+Similarly, the Xfinity Series race was named The Loop 121 after the Chicago Loop, the area of the city in which the street course is located.
 It was also announced on that day that the Cup Series race would be 220 miles and 100 laps in length.

 The inaugural running of the event was held during a rain storm.
 The start of the race was delayed, and eventually ran for only 78 of the scheduled laps.
 New Zealand racing driver Shane van Gisbergen and triple Australian Supercars champion won the event. in his first-ever NASCAR race running for Trackhouse Racing's PROJECT91 program after qualifying in third.
 He also became the first driver to win in his Cup Series debut since Johnny Rutherford in 1963.
 Following the race win, van Gisbergen left Supercars in 2024 and came to the United States to race full-time in NASCAR.
 He later would join the Cup Series full time in 2025.

 On October 20, 2023, NASCAR announced that the Cup Series would be shortened from 220 miles (354.056 km) and 100 laps to 165 miles (265.542) and 75 laps.
 This is a bit shorter than the length of the rain and darkness-shortened 2023 race, which was 171.6 miles and 78 laps long.

 On July 18, 2025, officials of the race would announce that it would not return in 2026, with a potential to return in 2027.